14 May – 2 July 2022

 ‘These pots exhibit such tremendous “presence” that one can sense the tension created, as if the walls are being stretched by the force of containment.’
 Peter Lane, Ceramic Review

-Gabriele Koch’s most recent ceramics combine two contrasting materials, heavy dark clay and white porcelain, in vessels of compelling quietude.
-Edmund de Waal described her pots as ‘articulate: they are wide in reach and deeply focussed.’
-In his monograph, Gabriele Koch Hand building and smoke firing published in 2009, Tony Birks wrote,‘There is something that lies beyond skill and experience: it is passion, an intensity which is evident in the work of Gabriele Koch.’
+Gabriele’s ceramics are in public collections across Britain, Europe, Canada and USA as well as private collections worldwide.
+Edmund de Waal called her pots, ‘articulate: they are wide in reach and deeply focussed.’
+Tony Birks’ monograph, Gabriele Koch Hand building and smoke firing, was published in 2009 with a foreword by Sir David Attenborough.
+As Tony Birks wrote,‘There is something that lies beyond skill and experience: it is passion, an intensity which is evident in the work of Gabriele Koch.’

-Gabriele Koch Statement for Sladers Yard 2020
+Gabriele Koch Statement for Sladers Yard 2022

 Although I grew up in Germany my initial desire to work in clay was kindled in Spain.
 Repeated visits to the interior had left a deep impression: an open desert-like landscape with simple horizon lines and strong earth colours, hints of Africa and early cultures next to contemporary artists like Antoni Tàpies and Eduardo Chillida, the organic architecture of Gaudi and strong sculptural forms of unglazed pots bearing the marks of fire on their naked surface.